Kfollen93/Mini-Reference-Guide/README.md

     <details>
       <summary><b>Search</b></summary>
       Search for an element in the tree. <br>
       This could be solved iteratively or recursively.
-Below is my example of searching for an element in a BST iteratively: <br>
+Below is my example of searching for an element in a BST iteratively:
 ```cs
 /**
  * Definition for a binary tree node.